ericdi99/Examples/model_3_checklist.md

 1. [ ] Pair your smartphone to your vehicle over Bluetooth

-## SECTION G - Optional equipment
+## SECTION G - Final Tasks
-1. [ ] Check for front license plate bracket (if applicable in your region)
-1. [ ] Check for the towing eye under the frunk mat
-1. [ ] Maryland state deliveries should include Tesla's official inflation kit (usually stowed in trunk)
-1. [ ] Verify that any additional floor mats are included (if ordered)
+1. [ ] A copy of all Paper Work, including a copy of your signed purchase agreement, although you can get it from your Tesla account
+1. [ ] Ask your delivery specialist to make sure that your car is marked as DELIVERED